Asso-MO5/virtual_micral_n/src/emulation_core/README.md

 whose next even is scheduled at this pseudo-time will never be called by the `Scheduler`.

-A `Schedulable` can be activated by a callback attached to an `OwnedValue` or a `OwnedSignal` though.
+A `Schedulable` can be activated by a callback attached to an `OwnedValue` or a `OwnedSignal`.

 An [`OwnedSignal`](src/OwnedSignal.h) is a facility which holds a `State` and will broadcast to any subscriber the `Edge` created by its `State` change.
 To be able to change the value of an `OwnedSignal`, a request for control must be done before.
-Only part of the program holding the ownership can change the value of an `OwnedSignal`.
+Only a part of the program holding the ownership can change the value of an `OwnedSignal`.

 The key to control the signal (generally `this`) must not be shared with other objects.
 It would defeat the whole ownership mechanism.